Module 3.2: The Three Pillars of Observability

 At 11:52 PM, surge pricing stops working.

-She switches to Jaeger to find slow traces.
-But the trace UI only lets her search by trace ID or service name.
-She doesn’t have a trace ID.
-She searches for “pricing-service” and gets 2 million results in the last hour.
-No way to filter by duration.
-No way to find the slow ones.
+She switches to Jaeger to find slow traces, but the trace UI only lets her search by trace ID or service name.
+She does not have a trace ID.
+She searches for pricing-service and gets two million results in the last hour.
+There is no way to filter by duration.
+There is no way to find the slow ones inside the haystack.

-90 minutes.
-That’s how long it took to find the root cause: a database connection pool exhaustion that only manifested under New Year’s Eve load.
+Ninety minutes.
+That is how long it took to find the root cause: a database connection pool exhaustion that only manifested at New Year’s Eve traffic levels.
 The fix was a single config change.
-But finding it required manually correlating timestamps across three disconnected tools.
+But finding it required manually correlating timestamps across three disconnected tools, on the busiest night of the year, while every minute of downtime burned hundreds of thousands of dollars.

 The Crime Scene Analogy